andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

     grassroots groups, our council, local businesses and individuals with the ambition to end Homelessness in Doncaster.**
   button:
-    text: 'Changing the way you GIVE here '
+    text: 'Change the way you GIVE here '
     url: 'https://www.justgiving.com/realhelpdoncaster'
 where:
   body: >-